meghbhalerao/semantic-segmentation/README.md

 # Semantic_Segmentation
-Variation of the U-Net architecture for Medical Image Semantic Segmentation
+Variations of the U-Net architecture for Medical Image Semantic Segmentation